sean-atkinson/elist_ecommerce_analysis/README.md

 - We recommend that Elist continues to expand this.
 When the program started in 2019, members were spending an average of $29 less than non-members.
 In 2022, loyalty program members now spend an average of $34 more per purchase.<br>

 <b>Technical Analysis:</b><br>
-For this section I used Pivot Tables, conditional formatting, aggregation functions, and statistical analysis to clean, analyze, and summarize my insights for the finance and product teams.
+For this section, I used Pivot Tables, conditional formatting, aggregation functions, and statistical analysis to clean, analyze, and summarize my insights for the finance and product teams.

 Here is an example of the pivot table used for seasonality insights: